 - Surgical scars in the breast crease travelling up to the lower breast mound

 Revision surgery will likely be required to correct this problem.
 Several surgical techniques are available to treat bottoming out.
-Dr. Becker will individually tailor a breast revision surgical plan for you.
+Dr. Becker will individually tailor a Florida breast revision surgical plan for you.

 After breast reconstruction or breast augmentation, wrinkles or ridges may appear in the implant and show through the skin.
 This problem is known as rippling.